Best HDTV Indoor Antennas For Cord Cutters

 Similar to the other antennas, this is made of thin plastic and can be mounted on a window, wall or even the back of your television.
 The double sided 3M sticky pads even come included in the package.
 The 1byone comes with a 10 foot co-axial cable, but not removable.
 At the end of the cable, you can attach the external amplifier which has its own 5 foot USB cord for power.

 The 1byone performs well and pulls in local broadcast signals with good clarity.
-At $25 on Amazon, 1byone Amplified HDTV Antenna
+At $25 on Amazon, 1byone Amplified HDTV Antenna is definitely worth consideration for an amplified antenna.

 For something a little different, ClearStream has a circular design rather than the square and rectangle designs we’ve seen so far.
 This seems to provide it with an advantage in picking up the UHF signals since the windings more closely match the quarter and half wavelength dimensions.
 Overall, if does a good job for reception and is rated for 35 mile range.